Understand UKCA and apply it correctly to your products

 • Medical devices and in-vitro diagnostics

 • Require registration with the UK Medicines and Healthcare products Regulatory Agency (MHRA).
 Specific classifications for devices and diagnostics, based on risk, with specific requirements.
-Requires a UK resident with appropriate authority.
+Requires a UK-based representative with appropriate authorisation.

 • Rail interoperability